JeremiahCheatham/archlinux/README.md

     # cd ~/Downloads
     # cat archlinux-*-x86_64.iso > /dev/sdX

-## Installation
+# Installation
 You will need to boot your system from the USB drive.
 It may simply need to reboot with the USB left in.
 You most likely need to know how to tell your bios to boot from USB devices.
 It may be something like pressing `escape`, `F5`, `F8`, `F10` or `F11` during bootup.
 Search your device and boot from USB.
-### Set keyboard
+## Setup keyboard
 If you are using a US keyboard you can skip this step.
+### List available keyboard maps
 If you would like to see a list keyboard use this command.

     # ls /usr/share/kbd/keymaps/**/*.map.gz

+### Set keyboard keymap.
-Here is an example of setting the keyboard to the UK keymap.
+Here is an example of setting the keykoard to the UK keymap.

     # loadkeys uk

+## Setup Internet Connection
-### Setup Wifi
+### List Wifi adapter
 If you need to setup wireless internet first find the name of your wife ADAPTER.

     # iwctl device list | grep station | cut -f 3 -d " "

 This will be your ADAPTER name.
 The name of your network is your SSID.
+### Connect Wifi to internet
 Replace ADAPTER and SSID below with there names.
 You will be promptered for a password to your SSID.

     # iwctl station ADAPTER connect SSID